-(Continued from page 3) ilar to the sentiments voiced earlier in the week by A&M chairman lerry Moss.
-"I believe they (the indies) will continue to be a vital force in the industry," Summer said, "and it's my hope that they profitable, but required more of an investment on our part at this point in our growth."
+(Continued from page 3) ilar to the sentiments voiced earlier in the week by A&M chairman Jerry Moss.
+"I believe they (the indies) will continue to be a vital force in the industry," Summer association (with A&M)," he said, "and I continue to be delighted with the arrangement with 20th.
+We've got three hit records on 20th as of this morning."

 Summer's gratification with RCA's recent deals was undisguised.
-"I'm delighted with the association (with A&M)," he said, "and I continue to be delighted with the arrangement with 20th.
-We've got three hit records on 20th as of this morning."
+"I'm delighted with the profitable, but required more of an investment on our part at this point in our growth."

-Under the pact with RCA, though.
-Moss expects label dollars previously tied up in the operating costs of the former distribution system can be freed for talent and marketing.
+Under the pact with RCA, though, Moss expects label dollars previously tied up in the operating costs of the former distribution system can be freed for talent and marketing.